philipp-baumann/simplerspec.opus/README.md

 This test ensures that there is a minimum chance that samples were wrongly labelled or measurement positions were swapped.

-This could be an example test message when data and metadata are not following expectations:

 ### Test category 1:

 -   **Expectation:** Metadata are Open Office spreadsheets with extension `.ods`.
 The file name has a date prefix of format `YYYY-MM-DD`.